unbalancedparentheses/data_science_in_julia_for_hackers/README.md

 A book written by Federico Carrone, Herman Obst Demaestri and Mariano Nicolini, with a focus on applied knowledge and computational techniques, written in the Julia language.

-Thanks to Martina Cantaro, Camilo Plata, Manuel Puebla, Lucas Raul Fernandez Piana, Osvaldo Martin, Iñaki Garay and Mariana Vinyolas.
+Thanks to Martina Cantaro, Camilo Plata, Manuel Puebla, Lucas Raúl Fernandez Piana, Osvaldo Martin, Iñaki Garay and Mariana Vinyolas.

 You can visit the book page [here](https://datasciencejuliahackers.com/)